Home › Tax Credits › Child Tax Credit

 Everything There is to Know About the Child Tax Credit

 The saying goes that it takes a village to raise a child.
 Even if you have friends and family helping you with childcare, there’s no denying that kids are a lot of work and require a lot of resources.
 With this thought in mind, the Internal Revenue Service (IRS) allows parents to claim a tax credit to ease the financial burden of having kids.
 The Internal Revenue Service gives a tax credit to parents to help offset the costs of raising a child.
-The IRS made some changes to this child credit for the 2021 tax year, including monthly payments and extending the eligibility age range.
+The IRS made some changes to this child credit 2021 tax year, including monthly payments and extending the eligibility age range.
 This guide will cover these changes and everything else you need to know about the Child Tax Credit.
 These changes were not part of a dedicated Child Tax Credit stimulus bill but of the American Rescue Plan, signed into law in March of 2021.
 It was brought into effect to offset the negative impact of the COVID-19.

 Table of contents